Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Three regions sit at the top of the sapphire hierarchy:

 - Kashmir (India): The benchmark.
 Discovered in the 1880s high in the Himalayas, Kashmir sapphires display a velvety "cornflower blue" caused by microscopic silk inclusions that scatter light.
 The mines were largely exhausted by the 1920s.
-A Kashmir sapphire at auction today can fetch $50,000-$200,000+ per carat.
-According to Sotheby's (2024), Kashmir sapphires have appreciated 15% annually over the past decade.
+A Kashmir sapphire at auction today can fetch $50,000-$200,000+ per carat, driven by how little material is left rather than any promise of return.

 - Burma (Myanmar): Famous for rubies, Burma also produces exceptional sapphires.
 Burmese stones show a rich "Royal Blue" with high clarity and intense saturation.
 Political instability has complicated supply chains, adding to scarcity.